History of Bolton West services

 As Bolton West

-At some point the site's name was changed to Bolton West and it became, quite simply, appalling.
+The change of the name to Bolton West happened in around 1995.
+In the years that followed it became, quite simply, appalling.
 By the end of its life there was little care for any aspect of it, and its rating on this site was an average of 1.1 out of 5.
 The majority of it was falling apart, and the few staff left were reported to have a number of safety concerns.

 First did not change any of the street furniture, which was mostly very faded yellow-on-green signs dating back to Pavilion.